Short description:

 Location

-Participation in the study is entirely online.
+Participation in the study takes place entirely online.

 Data protection

-Anonymous participation, GDPR compliant
+Anonymous participation, GDPR-compliant

 Incentive